-Registered nurses who work beyond what is deemed as the core scope of practice of a registered nurse to a specific scope of clinical practice must be credentialed and authorised by their employing Local Health Network (LHN) to work to that specific scope of clinical practice.
+This policy sets out the mandatory requirements for the credentialing and authorisation of registered nurses who work beyond what is deemed as the core scope of practice of a registered nurse to a specific scope of clinical practice.

-This document provides the framework to support delivery of quality health care and safe nursing practice by nurse practitioners and registered nurses working in advanced and extended practice roles with a specific scope of clinical practice within SA Health.
-Credentialing forms part of the broader clinical governance framework supporting the provision of safe, quality and consumer centred care.
+This policy supports the delivery of quality health care and safe nursing practices through ensuring appropriate governance for registered nurses working in advanced and extended scope of practice roles with a specific scope of clinical practice and aligns with the current SA Health Nursing and Midwifery Strategic Directions 2023-2026.